 Sometimes you need to quickly create a usable ICNS file to deploy a macOS application.

-An Automator script can be used to provide a Quick Action that do the heavy lifting for you.
+An Automator script can be used to provide a Quick Action that will do the heavy lifting for you.

 #!/bin/bash